Vegetable Egg Foo Young Recipe

 What Is Egg Foo Young?

-Also spelled “Egg Foo Yung”, this is an Asian omelet or egg “pancake” that can have a multitude of ingredients added to it, much like the French or American omelet.
+Also spelled “Egg Foo Yung,” this is an Asian omelet or egg “pancake” that can have many ingredients added to it, much like the French or American omelet.

 Chicken Egg Foo Young

-While ham is often used in this dish, other meats such as chicken or shrimp, are also popular additions.
-Vegetables are also a common ingredient and a great way to get some bulk in the omelet.
+While ham is often used in this dish, other meats, such as chicken or shrimp, are also popular additions.
+Vegetables are also a common ingredient and a great way to add some bulk to the omelet.

-I have found that a shredded chicken breast cooked with a bit of garlic and sesame oil do really well in this dish.
+I have found that shredded chicken breast cooked with garlic and sesame oil works really well in this dish.

-About 1 cup will work here.
-You could go up to 2 cups, but you might want to cut down on some of the vegetables if you use that much.
+About one cup will work here.
+You could go up to two cups, but you might want to cut down on some of the vegetables if you use that much.

 Shrimp Egg Foo Young